-From Multi-level Perspectives to Symmetrical Understandings of the Social and Technical Processes of Sustainability Transitions flagging ambitions far beyond any disciplinary boundaries (Geels et al. 2017).
+In current academic discussions, the multi-level perspective (MLP) stands out as a particularly prominent framework for analysing sustainability transitions, with recent contributions in high profile journals like Science flagging ambitions far beyond any disciplinary boundaries (Geels et al. 2017).
 Building primarily on historical accounts (Geels 2002, 2005), the MLP makes a three-level conceptual distinction between niches, sociotechnical regimes and a landscape.
 The regime is arguably the key analytical concept of the MLP, as it represents a stable meso-level structure that contains the dominant "products and technologies, stocks of knowledge, user practices, expectations, norms, regulations etc" (Markard and Truffer 2008).
-Inspired by institutional theory, Geels (2004) posits that sociotechnical regimes can be understood as a form of deep structure or grammar, or as a set of internally consistent rules that in evolutionary terms means that they are "Selection environment[s] for technological development in a certain field or sector, thus exerting a significant barrier for radical innovations to diffuse" (Markard and Truffer 2008).
+Inspired by institutional theory, Geels (2004) posits that socio-technical regimes can be understood as a form of deep structure or grammar, or as a set of internally consistent rules that in evolutionary terms means that they are "Selection environment[s] for technological development in a certain field or sector, thus exerting a significant barrier for radical innovations to diffuse" (Markard and Truffer 2008).